OpenZeppelin/openzeppelin-contracts/docs/source/killable.rst

-Killable
+Destructible
 =============================================

-Base contract that can be killed by owner.
+Base contract that can be destroyed by owner.

 Inherits from contract Ownable.

-kill( ) onlyOwner
+destroy( ) onlyOwner
 """""""""""""""""""

 Destroys the contract and sends funds back to the owner.